felipeheckemendes/user-auth-node/README.md

 - [ ] Create Logout functionality
 - [ ] Extend forgot password functionality to work for cellphones SMS also
-- [ ] Create a updateme to update user information such as email
 - [ ] Create deactivate functionality to soft delete user
 - [ ] Create user admin route and functionality (get all users, update users, permanent delete users)
 - [ ] Set up security middleware to make application robust against different kinds of attacks.